rajarshi-bose/snapsTracker/README.md

 # snapsTracker
 Watch the growth of a snapscore and pull various statistics about it.
-Included ways to find the 20 largest jumps in the score, average score jump, and how many of the biggest jumps of all time were in the last 20 jumps.
+Included ways to find the greatest score jumps of all time, average score jump, and how many of the biggest jumps of all time were in the last 20 jumps.